4.2 billion people live in cities and that number is growing by 1.5 million each week.

 Cities Investment Facility

-The Cities Investment Facility (CIF) is an innovative, multi-stakeholder initiative centered around unlocking private investment in urban infrastructure projects in low- and middle-income markets.
-While there is significant investor demand for bankable, construction-ready projects, these markets have traditionally struggled with the project preparation process and investment-readiness.
+The Cities Investment Facility (CIF) is an innovative, multi-stakeholder initiative centered around unlocking private investment in sustainable urban infrastructure projects in low- and middle-income markets.
+While there is significant investor demand for bankable, construction-ready projects, these markets have traditionally struggled with the project preparation processes that foster investment readiness.
 This has resulted in an annual global infrastructure investment gap of US$3.2 trillion, with the vast majority of that in low- and middle-income countries.
 It is the Cities Investment Facility’s goal to significantly reduce this gap.

 The Cities Investment Facility aims to significantly increase the amount of private capital for infrastructure projects (within UN-Habitat's existing geographical footprint) that are aligned with both the UN Sustainable Development Goals (SDGs) as well as city development plans.
 We see this as crucial to boosting sustainable development and addressing rapid urbanization which fuels the growing global annual infrastructure financing gap.